-6.5 Logistics and Adaptability
+6.6 Logistics and Adaptability

 Once a set of long-term mosquito sampling plots is selected, NEON will generally maintain a fixed plot design.
 In some cases results may point to a plot being dropped in favor of sampling at a new and potentially more productive or informative location.
-Decisions about if and when to change the sampling design will be made in consultation with an expert review committee, the Assistant Director of Terrestrial Ecology, and Observatory Director.
+Decisions about if and when to change the sampling design will be made in consultation with an expert review committee and Observatory Director.